Wrongful Termination

 Examples of wrongful termination under California law include:

-• Terminating you on the basis of your race, gender or sex, religion, national origin, disability, marital status, pregnancy or sexual orientation;
+• Termination on the basis of race, gender, religion, age, national origin, disability, marital status, pregnancy or sexual orientation

-• Terminating you for reporting unlawful or illegal activity, such as the employer’s failure to provide meal or rest breaks or failure to pay overtime wages;
+• Termination after reporting unlawful or illegal activity, such as the employer’s failure to provide meal or rest breaks or failure to pay overtime wages

-• Terminating you for reporting or complaining of sexual harassment and/or discrimination;
+• Termination for reporting or complaining of sexual harassment and/or discrimination

-• Terminating you for reporting your employer’s illegal conduct, unethical or fraudulent activity to a government agency; and
+• Termination for reporting an employer’s illegal conduct, unethical or fraudulent activity to a government agency

-• Terminating you for filing a workers’ compensation claim or for taking medical leave.
+• Termination for filing a workers’ compensation claim or for taking medical leave

 The laws concerning wrongful termination are very complex.
 For example, an “independent contractor” may not sue on a claim for wrongful termination because the law requires an employer-employee relationship.
-Also, some employees who are not technically fired but pushed out of the workplace due to intolerable working conditions may have a claim for wrongful termination on the theory of constructive discharge.
+Also, some employees who are not technically fired but pushed out of the workplace due to intolerable working conditions (such as sexual harassment) may have a claim for wrongful termination on the theory of constructive discharge.

 Phone: 415.434.3400